RinteRface/shinyHeatmap/README.md

 1. In `ui.R`, wrap the UI inside `with_heatmap()`.
 This initializes the canvas to record the click coordinates.

-2. In `server.R`, call `record_heatmap()`.
+2. In `server.R`, call `process_heatmap()`.
 Overall, this recovers the
 coordinates of each click on the JS side and store them in `www/heatmap-<USER_AGENT>-<DATE>.json`.
 This may be used later to preview the heatmap by aggregating all compatible user sessions.
-For instance, mobile platforms are not aggregated with destkop since coordinates would be incorrect.
+For instance, mobile platforms are not aggregated with desktop since coordinates would be incorrect.
 With vanilla `{shiny}` templates like `fluidPage`, you don't need to change anything.
-However, with more complex templates, you can pass the target CSS selector of the heatmap container with `record_heatmap(target = ".wrapper")`.
+However, with more complex templates, you can pass the heatmap container CSS selector with the __target__ parameter such as `process_heatmap(target = ".wrapper")`.
 If the app takes time to load, a __timeout__ parameters is available.
 This could be the case when you rely on packages such as [{waiter}](https://github.com/JohnCoene/waiter).

-3. To download the heatmap locally, you must add `download_heatmap()` to your app, which will read data stored in the JSON files, generate the heatmap and save it as a png file.
+3. Locally, you can test your heatmap recording by using `download_heatmap()` to your app server which will read data stored in the JSON files, generate the heatmap and save it as a png file.
 By default, `download_heatmap()` will show a tiny UI below your app.
 It allows to see a timeline of the app usage as shown below.
 To disable the UI, you can call `download_heatmap(show_ui = FALSE)`, which will show all the aggregated data as well as take a screenshot of the heatmap area.

+4. Deploy the app in the server of your choice (Rstudio Connect, Shiny server, ...).

+5. To preview the heatmap from deployed app, you can use `get_heatmap("<APP_URL>")`, which will run the deployed app in display mode so that you don't record extra actions by interacting with it.

 Don't forget to remove `record_heatmap()` if you don't want to generate extra logs!
 In general, you don't want to use `download_heatmap()` on a deployed app since end users might not be supposed to access and view usage data.

 Below shows an example to record the heatmap: